marcharper/python-ternary/README.md

     sudo python setup.py install
 ```

-Though there are releases available through pip and anaconda, the master branch should be stable enough for most purposes.
+The master branch is kept in a good working state and should be fine for general usage.

 # Usage, Examples, Plotting Functions

 You can explore some of these examples with [this Jupyter notebook](Ternary-Examples.ipynb).

 The easiest way to use python-ternary is with the wrapper class `TernaryAxesSubplot`,
 which mimics Matplotlib's AxesSubplot.
-Start with
+Start with:

 ```python
     figure, tax = ternary.figure()